Royals vs. Orioles Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has 26 hits with four doubles, two triples, four home runs, seven walks and 10 RBI.
-He's also stolen seven bases.
+- Bobby Witt Jr. has put up 27 hits with four doubles, two triples, five home runs and seven walks.
+He has driven in 11 runs with seven stolen bases.

 Witt Jr. Recent Games